-The behind the scenes story of X: THC proved that reality can be stranger than fiction.
+Well, if you’ve ever had to face adversity and gone through it, you’ll relate to this story.
+The behind the scenes story of our band, X: THC (A.K.A.
+X: The Human Condition) proved that reality can be stranger than fiction…

 Through all of the setbacks and obstacles that were overcome, things in the end, happened the way they were supposed to.
-Looking back now, I can see all of that clearly, but at the time it felt like I was going through hell.
+Looking back now, I can see all of that clearly, but at the time, like Winston Churchill said, it felt like I was going through hell.

 When the “experts” in the entertainment industry told me it was impossible, I was driven to prove them wrong.
-I put my own money into this mission, with the thought that if I don’t believe in myself, who will believe in me?
+Without investors, I laid my own money on the line to fulfill what I considered to be my mission.
 But when the time came to actually begin filming, I was overwhelmed.
 I had no previous film industry experience, and I was writing, directing and co-producing for the first time.

 All I had was a vision to create something that would touch people, and hopefully help someone out there.
 It was a musical “message in a bottle”.

-But while my intentions were good, I became so enveloped in this desire to make a difference in the world that I put the mission above practicality.
+But while my intentions were good, I became so driven in this desire to make a difference in the world that I put this mission above everything else.
 I ran out of money before the film was completed, and found myself near bankruptcy.

-On top of that, the stress caused me to become seriously ill resulting in the loss of my eyesight.
+On top of that, pushing myself to the brink of exhaustion, the stress and the nonstop work caused me, the machine, to breakdown.
+I suddenly become seriously ill, was misdiagnosed, and given the wrong medication, resulting in the terrifying loss of my eyesight.
 Yes, it was a dark time for me… literally.

 But it was also a blessing.

-So with this understanding, I dedicated myself to getting well, and getting back on my feet financially, which I did, miraculously, eventually.
+I dedicated myself to getting well, and getting back on my feet financially, which I did, miraculously, eventually.
 I got my eyesight back, finished the film and the album with the help of many volunteers who joined in because of the positive message of the project. and never-ending persistence.
-The film, X: The Human Condition. is now featured on Amazon prime video in all English fluent countries around the world.
+The film, X: The Human Condition has been featured on Amazon prime video in all English fluent countries around the world.

 But that’s not the best part of the story.
 Not by a longshot.